mitjafelicijan/TurtleTweaks/README.md

   - `/align` - Toggle the alignment grid
 - Maximum Camera Distance slider to the options.
 - Default nameplate scaling slider to the options that can fix large nameplates.
+- Enables World Map to be opened in a window and scaled.

 ## Development Information